VirtuallyScott/testApp/src/api/README.md

   - Extend API key expiration
   - View API key status and history
   - All users (including viewers) can:
-    - Manage their own API keys
+    - Manage their own API keys (create, delete, suspend, extend)
     - Update their own email and password
-    - Manage their preferences
+    - Manage their preferences and account settings
+    - View their role assignments

 ## Development